Rational Goal Model of Management

-This article provides a practical explanation of the Rational Goal Model.
+Rational Goal Model of Management: this article provides a practical explanation of the Rational Goal Model.
+Next to what it is (definition and background), this articel also higlights the origin, The 5 principles of the Rational Goal Model, Advantages and Disadvantages, and tips to use this theory in practice.
 After reading, you will have a basic understanding of this powerful management theory.
+Enjoy reading!

 Management is the process of managing and achieving both individual and collective goals through the deployment and allocation of resources and decision making.
 A few things are important here: performance, efficiency, innovation and value creation.
 Good managers are able to balance these matters.